MILLION-DOLLAR URLS: The most expensive domain names of all time

 Date sold: July 2014

-MM.com was sold for $1.2 million through Sedo in July 2014.
+MM.com was sold for $US1.2 million through Sedo in July 2014.
 It was purchased by Hangzhou Duomai E-Commerce Co.
 Ltd, a company behind other domain names Game.com, JZ.com and 4.cn.

-The domain now redirects to a blank page with a random string of letters and numbers.

 Silicon Valley electronics supplier Power Integrations bought Power.com to replace their old, less simple domain, PowerInt.com.